Jay Foreman: Politics Unboringed

 Politics Unboringed was a series of educational YouTube videos that ran between 2015 and 2017.
 Each episode is roughly five minutes long and handles various topics relating to British politics.
 Foreman has no plans to bring the series back, stating that "with everything that’s going on, I now find it impossible, irresponsible even, to maintain the cheery, neutral tone that the series used to have."

 Map Men

 Map Men is an edutainment mini-series which premiered in 2016.
 Foreman writes and presents the show with its co-creator Mark Cooper-Jones.
 A mix of comedy and geography, its videos regularly attract 1–5 million views on YouTube.
-In October 2025, the duo released the book This Way Up: When Maps Go Wrong (And Why It Matters) (ISBN 9780369775030).
+In October 2025, the duo released the book This Way Up: When Maps Go Wrong (And Why It Matters).